 Cocaine, undisputedly, is one of the most addictive street drugs and is derived from the coca plant.
-Nearly 25 million Americans report using cocaine at least once.
-This illustrates the addictive power of cocaine.
-While cocaine is of the most commonly abused drugs, the myths about cocaine abuse vary.
-It is important to be aware of the inaccuracies surrounding cocaine addiction so that we can protect ourselves from addiction.
-Below are five of the most common myths surrounding cocaine addiction and the facts that refute these myths.
+Nearly 25 million Americans report using cocaine at least once, which illustrates the addictive power of cocaine.
+Although cocaine addiction is common, the myths about cocaine vary.
+It is important to be aware of the inaccuracies surrounding cocaine addiction so that you can protect yourself from addiction.
+And if you or a loved one is addicted to cocaine, you can get help from a qualified cocaine addiction treatment center.

-Myth: It Takes A Long Time To Get Hooked On Cocaine
+1. Myth: It Takes a Long Time to Become Addicted to Cocaine

-Myth: It Makes You A Better Athlete Or Worker
+4. Myth: It Makes You a Better Athlete or Worker

-Fact: Exercising after taking cocaine markedly increases the risk of irregular heartbeat and death.
-You should not under any circumstances use cocaine to increase your productivity in work or in a sport.
+Exercising after taking cocaine markedly increases the risk of irregular heartbeat and death.
+You should not under any circumstances use cocaine to increase your productivity at work or in a sport.
 It is a false notion that cocaine will help you perform better.

 Fact: Although cocaine has a reputation as an aphrodisiac, it actually may make you less able to finish what you start.
 Actually, chronic cocaine use can impair sexual function in men and women.
 Furthermore, in men, cocaine can cause delayed or impaired ejaculation.
 It is important to understand these myths about cocaine addiction so that you do not become addicted to this dangerous substance.